Learn about actual and potential costs

 How risky is the supply chain?

-Supply chain risk for call tracking software vendors has been low in the past three years, which indicates that providers are unlikely to experience significant supply chain disruptions that would prevent them from delivering services or substantially increasing their operating costs.
+Supply chain risk for call tracking software vendors has been low in the past three years, meaning that providers are unlikely to experience significant supply chain disruptions that would prevent them from delivering services or substantially increasing their operating costs.
 Consequently, they may be more willing to negotiate with buyers on the price of call tracking...
 Subscribe to learn more.